Flooding

 A bend in the Nisqually River, “Wah-He-Lut” curves upwards towards I-5.
 This bend may compromise I-5 within 15 years.
 Image courtesy of Google Maps.

-South of Lakewood, I-5 passes through the Nisqually River Delta.
-A massive flood in 1996 revealed weaknesses of the design.
-A riverbend at Wah-He-Lut is shifting and may encroach on the highway within 15-20 years.
+South of Lakewood, Interstate 5 passes through the Nisqually River Delta.
+A massive flood in 1996 blocked this major north-south connector through our state, halting all traffic.
+A riverbend at Wah-He-Lut is shifting and may encroach the interstate in 15-20 years.
 The City of Lakewood and Nisqually Tribe are leading the formation of a regional partnership to prioritize this issue.